IBM/text-summarization-and-visualization-using-watson-studio/README.md

 * [Data Science](https://developer.ibm.com/code/technologies/data-science/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.
 * [Analytics](https://developer.ibm.com/code/technologies/analytics/): Analytics delivers the value of data for the enterprise.
 * [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.
+* [Text Ranking](https://pypi.org/project/gensim/): Gensim is a free Python library designed to automatically extract semantic topics from documents.
+The gensim implementation is based on the popular TextRank algorithm.
+* [Word Cloud](https://pypi.org/project/wordcloud/): It is used for identifying and visualizing the key words in the document.
+* [pyLDAvis](https://pypi.org/project/pyLDAvis/) : It is a Python library for interactive topic model visualization.

 # Watch the Video